AxeIG/portfolio/README.md

 ![OpenGL banner](/assets/img/OpenGL_Banner.png)
 Grade Received: B+

-A scene constructed using the OpenGL graphics API created for my Graphics Programming module.
+A scene constructed using the OpenGL graphics API created for my year 2 Graphics Programming module.
 The scene consists of :
     Two rendered models that react to a spinning light source that cast shadows.